Meet the Team

 Debbie is a qualified teacher who has spent over 25 years teaching in primary schools, and the past 5 years as a mentor and tutor for young people in Alternative Provision.
 She has a degree in drama and art, and enjoys music and collecting stories from many cultures and countries.
 Gardening, baking cakes and being with her family and cat take up most of her spare time.

-Kath Oxlee – Finance and organisational director
+Kath Oxlee – SLT Head of Finance and Administration

 Kath uses her accountancy and charity background to take charge of all things finance and reporting on learners from registrations to EHCP reviews, CIN/CP’s, LAC and TAF/TAC.
 Outside of Centre life, Kath is a talented artist and maker.

-Hazel Lappin – Management Support and Facilitator
+Hazel Lappin – SLT Post 16 and Careers Manager

 Hazel has worked in both mainstream primary schools as a HLTA and alternative therapeutic providers for almost 20 years.
 Hazel is our Lead on the community allotment project and teaches our ASDAN gardening course.
 She maintains our relationship working with The Forestry Commission and Dorset Coppicing Group, to offer our learners an alternative education and practical experience in the outdoor environment.
 In her spare time, Hazel is a member of a carriage racing team and fundraises for the Blind Veterans Society.